oxheadalpha/teztnets/hangzhounet-about.markdown

 > nohup tezos-baker-011-PtHangz2 run with local node ~/.tezos-node faucet > ./baker-hangzhounet.log &
 > ```

-Note that you need a minimum amount of tez to get baking rights, and it will take you several cycles to start baking.
+Note that you need a minimum amount of tez to get baking rights.
+If you are not a bootstrap baker, it will take you several cycles to start baking.